 You can come back to this topic later in the chapter and allow students to design experiments to test the contradictory statements.
 Discuss how they can determine which of these commonsense explanations is true.
 It is important for students to try thinking as scientists so they can appreciate and more easily understand the research presented throughout the semester.

 Buss, D. M. (1985).
 Human mate selection.
 American Scientist, 73, 47-51.
-Myers, D. G. (2000).
-Exploring social psychology (2nd ed.).
-Boston: McGraw-Hill.
+Myers, D. G. (2010).
+Social psychology (10th ed.).
+New York: McGraw-Hill.

 LECTURE/DISCUSSION TOPIC: CULTURE AND RESEARCH